andresALLDAY/Project1/README.md

 Finally, our [industry plots](industry_plots.ipynb) file takes our data and generates some analysis of the chosen Sectors for plotting and comparison.
 We binned the companies by number of employees and determined [performance by company size](images/perc_by_size.png).
 In addition we created plots showing the average stock prices of our [chosen sectors](images/selected_sectors_vs_all.png) vs the total fund throughout 2020.

 ##### CWRU Project 1 Group 4

+Here is a link to our PowerPoint presentation that summarized our findings: [Covid Winners](covid-winners.pptx)

 Here is the link to our Google Doc, which contains all of our Project Information under "Project Proposal": https://docs.google.com/document/d/11oqdDqOZct4MqUzB3UWuH6a8CUQQ06ZwHps7myUXOuo/edit?usp=sharing